AaltonenSan/CityBikeApp/backend/README.md

-# Backend with node.js and express
+# Backend with node.js, express and postgresql